 Tillandsia is the largest genus in the bromeliad family.
-Tillandsia duratii grows as an epiphyte on trees, shrubs and cacti, and occasionally as a lithophyte on rocks, both in sun or shade primarily in the drier areas.
+Tillandsia duratii grows as an epiphyte on trees and shrubs, both in sun or shade and usually in drier regions.

-Tillandsia ionantha require some attention with regular misting and soakings.
-The Ionantha varieties love sunlight, so they should also be kept in an area that gets adequate light throughout the day (east or west-facing windows are best).
+Tillandsia ionantha require regular misting and soakings.
+Ionantha varieties do well in the sun, so it is best to keep them in an area that is well lit throughout the day.
 Soaking the plant once or twice a week depending on the environment and regular misting as needed is recommended.

 Spanish Moss has no relation to the moss family, in fact, Spanish moss is a bromeliad.
 It is a tiny epiphyte gulping moisture from the surrounding air.
 This flowering "air" plant grows in the upper reaches of tall trees or other structures and uses the scales on the leaves and its curving structure to anchor itself.